aaronhuggins/project-to-openapi/README.md

 ## Configuration

-Options can be provided at run-time, or they will be picked up from `.pj2openapirc.json` the current working directory.
+Options can be provided at run-time, or they will be picked up from `.pj2openapirc` or `.pj2openapirc.json` the current working directory.

 Options for all exported methods use the following interface: